Mohammadi-Maryam/Mohammadi-Maryam.github.io/publications.md

         <div class="publication-content">
           <h3> 2024 </h3>
           <h4> Mohammadi, M., Romero, M.
-            <i> Polar Particles in Farsi : Sensitivity to the Scoreboard Model of Discourse, </i>
+            <u> Polar Particles in Farsi : Sensitivity to the Scoreboard Model of Discourse, </u>
             In the proceedings of Sinn und Bedeutun (SuB) 28.
           </h4>
         </div>